 Love pumpkin bread but looking for a bit of a change?
 We love this Pumpkin Biscoff bread at our house.
 Biscoff Spread and Cookies paired with pumpkin bread is a winning combination, trust me on this!

 This recipe is based off of my very favorite pumpkin muffin recipe.
-It’s one that I tweaked over about two years, going from a full cup of oil in the recipe to not a single drop, and from white all purpose flour to whole wheat.
-It freezes wonderfully and makes a great quick breakfast or snack.
+It’s one that I tweaked over about two years, going from a full cup of oil in the recipe to not a single drop, and from white all-purpose flour to white whole wheat flour or a combo of the two.
+This Pumpkin Biscoff Bread freezes wonderfully and makes a great quick breakfast or snack.